History of U.S. foreign policy, 1897–1913: President Taft

-Revolution 1911
+1911 Revolution

-After the Chinese Revolution broke out in 1911, the revolt's leaders chose Sun Yat Sen as provisional president of what became the Republic of China, overthrowing the Manchu Dynasty.
+After the 1911 Revolution broke out, the revolt's leaders chose Sun Yat-sen as provisional president of what became the Republic of China, overthrowing the Qing dynasty.
 Taft was reluctant to recognize the new government, although American public opinion was in favor of it.
 The U.S. House of Representatives in February 1912 passed a resolution supporting a Chinese republic, but Taft and Knox felt recognition should come as a concerted action by Western powers.
 In his final annual message to Congress in December 1912, Taft indicated that he was moving towards recognition once the republic was fully established, but by then he had been defeated for re-election and he did not follow through.

 Relations with France

 The removal of Napoleon III in 1870 after the Franco-Prussian War helped improve Franco–American relations.
 During the German Siege of Paris, the small American population, led by the U.S. Minister to France Elihu B. Washburne, provided much medical, humanitarian, and diplomatic support to Parisians, gaining much credit to the Americans.
 In subsequent years the balance of power in the relationship shifted as the United States, with its very rapid growth in wealth, industry and population, came to overshadow the old powers.
 Trade was at a low level, France minimized the activity of American banks and insurance companies, tariffs were high, and mutual investments were uncommon.

 All during this period, the relationship remained friendly—as symbolized by the Statue of Liberty, presented in 1884 as a gift to the United States from the French people.
 From 1870 until 1918, France was the only major republic in Europe, which endeared it to the United States.
 Many French people held the United States in high esteem, as a land of opportunity and as a source of modern ideas.
 Few French people emigrated to the United States.
 Intellectuals, however, saw the United States as a land built on crass materialism, lacking in a significant culture, and boasting of its distrust of intellectuals.
 Very few self-styled French intellectuals were admirers.

 As the Americans grew mightily in economic power, and forged closer ties with Britain, the French increasingly talked about an Anglo-Saxon threat to their culture.